luisflores09/2nd-language-learning-journal/README.md

   - Variables, Constants, and Data Types in C#
 - Tuesday [04/01/2025]: Control Structures and Functions in C#
   - Conditional Statements (if-else, switch)
    - Loops (for, while, do-while)
    - Functions in C# (creating and calling)
    - Passing Arguments to Functions
    - Returning Values from Functions
-- Wednesday [date]:
+- Wednesday [04/02/2025]:
 - Thursday [date]:
 - Friday [date]:
 - Monday [date]: